 Tuesday, October 26, 1-4 PM: Watershed Planning Foundations

-This session will provide an overview of various types of watershed plans, New York State programs that support watershed planning.
+This session will provide an overview of various types of watershed plans and New York State programs that support watershed planning.
 We will hear about best practices on initial planning steps to set priorities and engage stakeholders, with an emphasis on diversity, equity, inclusion, and justice.

 Wednesday, October 27, 1-3 PM: Understanding Watershed Conditions

 What information goes into a successful watershed plan?
 This session will focus on data used to inform planning, including monitoring and modeling.
 We’ll hear about watershed-based flood studies, stream management plans, and the New York State Department of State’s framework to identify actions.

 Thursday, October 28, 1-3 PM: Implementing the Plan

 This session will discuss how to move from planning to implementing priority actions and strategies.
 Case studies include the Upper Hudson River Watershed Management Plan and Quassaick Creek Watershed Management Plan, two successful plans with different geographies and scales.
 We will also discuss leadership transitions and best practices so that programs can be sustainable.